jfhector/life-in-the-uk-test-study-notes/history/1500s-1700s-The_Tudors_and_Stuarts.md

   * Emprisoned and killed her cousin Mary Stuart Queen of Scots
     * In 1560 Scottish Parliament made Catholic services illegal
     * Their queen was a Catholic.
 Fled to England
   * Never married.
-When died 1603 heir was cousin James I, who ruled over both England and Scotland
+When died 1603 heir was cousin James (I of England, VI of Scotland), who ruled over both England and Scotland

 ## Exploration